joakimsk/ras/biofilter.md

 # Biofilter

+The biofilter provides surface area for bacteria who consume ammonia and nitrite, eventually turning it into nitrate.
+An important component in any recirculating system.

+Maturation of the biofilter takes up to three months, depending on temperature and feed rate.
+It is better animal welfare to cycle without live animals in the tank, by dosing ammonia (and sodium nitrite if you want to speed up the process).

+Maturation happens around a set temperature, so try to not establish the biofilter far away from operating temperature.
+If you plan to run the system at 6 degree Celsius, try to not let the temperature go above 8 degree Celsius during maturation.
+Different species of bacteria thrive in different temperatures.

+The biofilter consumes quite a bit of oxygen, I think up to 60% of a total system consumption, so expect outlet water to be oxygen deprived.
+Make sure there is enough oxygen to avoid anaerobic bacteria to thrive.
+I will find sources for this one day.
+Todo.

 [Sizing biofilter](http://biofilters.com/websize.htm)
 Flow through a submerged filter should always be turbulent, and even, to ensure oxygen to all bacteria.

 ## Types of biofilters
+Many variants of the biofilter exists.
+Some are only for bacteria to grow on, while others serve other purposes, such as mechanical filtration.

+### Sand filter

+### Moving bed bioreactor
+Often uses Kaldnes K1 or similar plastic media, constantly moving.

+### Fixed bed bioreactor
+Todo

 ## Biofilter media overview
 Selecting a media needs attention to various qualities that you may want.
 Density, available space etc.